- Purchase the complete Expat Arrivals Portugal Guide (PDF)

 - CON: Winters can be cold

 It's not, in fact, sunny 12 months of the year.
-The winters can be cold and very wet, but apart from the mountainous areas there is little snow.
+The winters can be cold and very wet, but apart from the mountainous areas, there is little snow.
 Inland frost is common.

 + PRO: Portugal has beautiful beaches

 For those who like beaches, they stretch along the entire western and southern areas of the country and are white and clean.
 Only in July and August are the most popular beaches ever crowded.

 Visas for Portugal